-An Experiment in Managing Language Diversity Across Cultures
+Managing Language Diversity Across Cultures: the English-Mongolian Case Study

-Amarsanaa Ganbold School of Information Technology National University of Mongolia Ulaanbaatar, Mongolia amarsanaag@disi.unitn.it Feroz Farazi DISI University of Trento Trento, Italy farazi@disi.unitn.it Fausto Giunchiglia DISI University of Trento Trento, Italy fausto@disi.unitn.it
+Amarsanaa Ganbold School of Information Technology National University of Mongolia Ulaanbaatar, Mongolia amarsanaag@disi.unitn.it

+Oyundari Nyamdavaa School of Information Technology National University of Mongolia Ulaanbaatar, Mongolia oyundari.n@gmail.com

 Abstract-Developing ontologies from scratch appears to be very expensive in terms of cost and time required and often such efforts remain unfinished for decades.
 Ontology localization through translation seems to be a promising approach towards addressing this issue as it enables the greater reuse of the ontological (backbone) structure.
 However, during ontology localization, managing language diversity across cultures remains as a challenge that has to be taken into account and dealt with the right level of attention and expertise.
+Furthermore, reliability of the provided knowledge in the localized ontology is appearing as a nontrivial issue to be addressed.
 In this paper, we report the result of our experiment, performed on approximately 1000 concepts taken from the space ontology originally developed in English, consisted in providing their translation into Mongolian.

-Keywords: Ontology localization, space ontology, space domain, ontology, Semantic Web
+Keywords: Ontology localization, space ontology, space domain, ontology, Semantic Web, knowledge, provenance